JiggleWigglesnicker/jellyfin-automation/README.md

         └── tv
 ```

-## Creating the File Structure in Linux Using Terminal
+## Creating the file structure in Linux using the terminal
  ```sh
 sudo mkdir -p /mnt/data
 cd /mnt/data